csgillespie/efficientR/main.md

 ```

 <div class="rmdwarning">
 <p>Most users interact with factors via the <code>read.csv()</code> function where character columns are automatically converted to factors.
 This feature can be irritating if our data is messy and we want to clean and recode variables.
 Typically when reading in data via <code>read.csv()</code>, we use the <code>stringsAsFactors = FALSE</code> argument.
-Although this argument can add in the global <code>options()</code> list and placed in the <code>.Rprofile</code>, this leads to non-portable code, so should be avoided.</p>
+Although this argument can be added to the global <code>options()</code> list and placed in the <code>.Rprofile</code>, this leads to non-portable code, so should be avoided.</p>
 </div>

 ### Fixed set of categories